Measurement of intracellular pH

 For intracellular pH measurements, we use pHluorin (a green fluorescent protein sensitive to changes of pH).
 A gene encoding pHluorin is introduced into yeast cells either on plasmid or it is integrated into the genome.
 The method enables intracellular pH measurements in yeast cells upon physiological conditions.
+Principle: pHluorin has two excitation maxima at 395 and 475 nm.
+The intensity of pHluorin fluorescence at these wavelengths depends on concentrations of protons (pH).
+We determine the ratio of fluorescence intensities at excitation maxima and a pH value is calculated from a calibration curve (=dependency of fluorescence intensity 395 nm/475 nm ratio in cells expressing pHluorin on pH of calibration buffers).

 For intracellular pH measurements, we use a fluorescent reader for the determination of internal pH value in cells in cells suspensions.
 Together with the laboratory of Jiří Hašek at the Institute of Microbiology AS CR, v.v.i. and the DEL Company we developed a software application Ocellaris that enables detection of cells in the microscope and intracellular pH measurements at the single cell level.
 For these measurements, we use the Cellasic system.